MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/disposition.md

 Use the **Disposition** tab from **Records Management** in the Microsoft 365 compliance center to manage disposition reviews and view [records](records-management.md#records) that have been automatically deleted at the end of their retention period.

 > [!NOTE]
 > Rolling out in preview: multi-staged disposition.
 Now, an administrator can add up to five stages of disposition and reviewers can forward disposition requests to additional users.
+You can also customize the email notifications.
 For more information, see the information that follows.

 ## Prerequisites for viewing content dispositions